teched25xp264/teched2025-XP264/exercises/ex1/README.md

 > [!TIP]
 >
-> - Relying on a user-OIDC kubeconfig is not very convenient due to the periodic redirects that may cause timeouts, even if used in a terminal window.
+> Relying on a user-OIDC kubeconfig is not very convenient due to the periodic redirects that may cause timeouts, even if used in a terminal window.

 Practice:
-👉 Explore:
-- Permanent and time-boxed both namespaced and cluster wide full admin access.
+- 👉 Explore: Permanent and time-boxed both namespaced and cluster wide full admin access.
-- Permanent and time-boxed both namespaced and cluster wide read-only access.
+- 👉 Explore: Permanent and time-boxed both namespaced and cluster wide read-only access.

 | Run Firefighter student workflow |